-- Keeps the atmosphere clean from pest and insects, dust, airborne, pollution, smells, odours and stops draughts and cold or hot air entrance.
+- Keeps the atmosphere clean from pests and insects, dust, airborne, pollution, smells and odours, and stops drafts and cold or hot air from entering.

-- Increased production and transportation efficiency without frequent opening and closing doors.
+- Increases production and transportation efficiency without the need for frequent opening and closing of doors.

 - Enhanced safety without solid material blockage of doors.